mdcourse/mdcourse.github.io/docs/source/chapters/chapter5.rst

                         cpt += 1
                 f.close()

+.. label:: end_Outputs_class

+Here, some variable are being printed in a file, such as box dimension and atom positions.
+All quantities are dimensionalized before getting outputed, and the file follows a LAMMPS dump format, and can be read by molecular dynamics softwares like VMD.

 Update the log file
 --------------------

 Finally, add the following method to the *Output* class.

+.. label:: start_Outputs_class

 .. code-block:: python